 The good news is there are a number of very good and reliable GPS (geo-positioning satellite) navigation tools available that can easily plug into your Pocket PC or Palm-based handheld computer to provide useful guidance information to sales and field force workers, and others who spend a great deal of time navigating U.S. roads.
 The bad news, however, is that most of the systems on the market are for the most part reactive, rather than proactive, meaning they are usually designed to tell you what you have done wrong rather than alert you to what may be coming down the road.

 This can be an annoyance and minor delay in most cases, but can be a critical error if you are driving down a dark road towards what should be a bridge or cut-off that no longer exists.
-If you think this is a small and infrequent problem, then you have never driven through Boston, where
+If you think this is a small and infrequent problem, then you have never driven through Boston, where the streets and routes change so often that the local paper devotes whole pages to re-routes and street closures each week.

 One of the earliest and most popular GPS guidance services, On-Star, is also very people-dependent.
 That is, if you need directions or are in trouble, then at the push of a button you can talk to a live agent and receive assistance or directions.
 However, putting people in the mix often results in a higher user cost for the system.
 And, let's face it; many people would hesitate to use the system too often -- thinking, perhaps, that somewhere there is a huge tote board that tracks and highlights the dumbest and most addled people in the world for all to see.
 We're proud that we are directionally challenged, but certainly don't want to go public with that fact.